christianThardy/christianThardy.github.io/llms-mental-health.md

 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/13c2373b-ec85-49ca-8fb9-57155ad9083c">
 </p>

+And empathy is quite low on average for this particular user.
 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/38f45008-6dc5-4a8b-84a6-5351892e9ed2">
 </p>

-After relabeling the high level emotion labels based on the lexicon predictions, and training a complement naive bayes classifier on 3 levels of emotional data, the final emotion model reached an F1 score of about 89%.
+After relabeling the high level emotion labels based on the predictions from the lexicon, and training a complement naive bayes classifier on 2 levels of emotional data, the final emotion model reached an F1 score of about 89%.
 With varying degrees in precision and recall respectively:
 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/b5361b86-c886-4b8a-92fc-119398c58a32" width="350" height="200">
 </p>